Why fall is the best time to travel for nature photographers

 Combine this with warm fondue, exceptional chocolate and some famous Swiss hospitality and you’re looking at one of the best October vacations for nature photographers.

-You might be interested to read: Why you should visit Switzerland in the off season, by this Travel Director
+Bookmark for later: Why you should visit Switzerland in the off season, by this Travel Director

 BRYCE CANYON NATIONAL PARK, USA